ryandrake08/aeronav/README.md

 # aeronav2tiles

-A Python tool that downloads FAA Aeronav raster charts and converts them into web map tile pyramids (XYZ format) suitable for use with tile servers and mapping applications.
+Python tools for downloading FAA Aeronav raster charts and converting them into web map tile pyramids (XYZ format) suitable for use with tile servers and mapping applications.

 ## Features